Puerto Rico

 Coat of Arms

-The coat of arms of Puerto Rico has a particular structure, with a straight top that slopes obliquely on both sides towards its base.
-In its center, there is a green field from which emerge seven red ribbons adorned with silver seals.
-The lamb, as a religious symbol associated with Jesus Christ, holds a white flag with a red cross printed on it, culminating at the top with a vane.
-The upper part of the shield bears the inscription "Joannnes sta nomen eius", which means "John is your name", linking both the flag and the biblical quote to Saint John the Baptist, whose story is found in the New Testament.
+The coat of arms of Puerto Rico has a distinctive structure, with a straight top that slopes obliquely on both sides toward the base.
+In its center is a green field from which seven red ribbons adorned with silver seals emerge.
+The lamb, a religious symbol associated with Jesus Christ, holds a white flag with a red cross, topped by a vane.
+The upper part of the shield bears the inscription "Joannes est nomen eius," which means "John is his name," connecting both the flag and the biblical reference to Saint John the Baptist, whose story is found in the New Testament.

 - The green color represents the fertility of the land.